Did you know that 91% of all cyber attacks start with a phishing email?

 Understanding DKIM

-- Signing the Email. he sender’s email server securely holds the private key used to sign when sending an email.
+- Signing the email.
+The sender’s email server securely holds the private key used to sign when sending an email.
 This digital signature, attached to the email’s header, is unique to each email.

-- Authentication Result.
-Successful verification proves that the email was sent from the domain it’s claiming to be from, and that its contents haven’t been tampered with.
-This result is then generally returned to the recipient’s email client, which may affect how incoming emails are processed (e.g. whether or not the email should be considered trusted or sent to trash).
+- Authentication result.
+Successful verification proves that the email was sent from the domain it’s claiming to be from, and that the contents haven’t been tampered with.
+This result is then generally returned to the recipient’s email client, which then decides how incoming emails are processed (e.g. whether or not the email should be considered trusted or sent to spam).

 Importance of DKIM